ericvaz/paretomovies/README.md

 4. **Tkinter** for crafting a smooth and interactive GUI 🖼️
 5. **OMDB API** for extracting those sought-after movie ratings 🌟

-If you don't have an OMDB API key, don't fret - the tutorial on our [YouTube channel](https://www.youtube.com/watch?v=3ILe4A_s-9I) will guide you through the process!
+If you don't have an OMDB API key, don't fret - the tutorial on my [YouTube channel](https://www.youtube.com/watch?v=3ILe4A_s-9I) will guide you through the process!

 ## How to Run the Script